 Audrey Gillan is an award-winning writer who wanders the world and tells stories.

-Her passions are food and travel and she writes about these for many publications.
+Her passions are people, food and travel and she writes about these – and more – for many publications.
 She takes photographs along the way.
-A former Foreign Correspondent of the Year, Audrey has eschewed war zones and given up sleeping in tanks and the desert – these days she likes hotels with beds and air conditioning, and has swapped boil-in-the-bag rations for the joy of freshly-made, truly great food.
+A former Foreign Correspondent of the Year, Audrey has eschewed war zones and given up sleeping in tanks and on a roll mat on the desert floor – these days she likes hotels with beds and air conditioning, and has swapped boil-in-the-bag rations for the joy of truly great food.

-Audrey is the ghostwriter of Lisboeta: Stories from Portugal’s City of Light, with the chef Nuno Mendes, which has been shortlisted for the prestigious André Simon awards, the only UK award to exclusively recognise the talents of food and drinks writers.
+As well as making radio documentaries and long-form reportage, Audrey writes a regular feature, Eat, for National Geographic Traveller.
+In 2018, she won the French Travel Media Awards ‘best wine and gastronomy feature’.
+Audrey is the ghostwriter of Lisboeta: Stories from Portugal’s City of Light, with the chef Nuno Mendes, which was shortlisted for the prestigious André Simon awards, the debut food book in the Fortnum and Mason Food and Drink Awards 2018, and The Guild of Food Writers Awards 2018.
 She wrote the updated Wallpaper* City Guide Glasgow and has a number of entries in Pint to Pint: A Crawl Around Britain’s Best Pubs.

 Audrey’s drama, Exposure, about a female journalist embedded in the war in Iraq, was bought by ITV.
-Three of her plays, Secure, A Firm Hand, and God’s Bidding, have been produced by BBC radio, along with three documentaries, including Life is Sweeties, a vignette on her mother Christine’s life on the road as a sweetie saleswoman.
+Three of her plays, Secure, A Firm Hand, and God’s Bidding, have been produced by BBC Radio 4 and BBC Radio Scotland.